lanjinglingxiaoni/3_Getting-and-Cleaning-Data/README.md

 (4) Appropriately labels the data set with descriptive variable names.

-(5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+(5) From the data set in step 4, creates a second, independent tidy data set (called tidy.txt) with the average of each variable for each activity and each subject.

 ## Output
 (1) a code book called CodeBook.md.
 It describes the variables, the data, and any transformations or work that you performed to clean up the data.